BenjaminLM95/GameProgII_2DGAME_JuliaC02032025/README.md

 MapSystem
 Obstacle dimensions are specified in GenerateMap()

+Enemy Types
+Ghosts can only be damaged with lightning scrolls

 ---------- TERMINAL ----------
 build game : dotnet build
 run game in VS Code : dotnet run